 Falling debris poses a significant risk to both the excavator operator and nearby pedestrians.
 Material from a load could dislodge and strike workers or civilians located too close to the machine.
 Likewise, the debris could strike an operator if they use an open cab excavator.

-Besides the falling debris, buckets can pose a serious threat to safety and well-being.
+In additon to the falling debris, buckets can also pose a serious threat to safety and well-being.
 An operator unaware of a nearby pedestrian could strike or crush them when turning or lowering the bucket arm.
 An operator could also put themselves at risk by attempting to leave an active machine with the bucket arm lowered.
 A simple jostling of the controls can make the arm lower unexpectedly and crush anyone beneath it.

 Now that we have established what the risks are when using an excavator, it’s time to go over the ways you can avoid these risks.
 Here are some things you and the people at your worksite can do to avoid excavation hazards:

 Make sure that you and your employees are fully aware of the OHSA guidelines pertaining to excavation.